mhuang001/fdi-dev/doc/sphinx/index.rst

 *Context* type of FDIs are provided so that references of FDIs can become components, enabling FDIs to encapsulate rich, deep, **sophisticated, and accessible contextual data**, yet remain light weight.

 For data processors, an HTML **server** with **RESTful APIs** is implemented (named Processing Node Server, PNS) to interface data processing modules.
 PNS is especially suitable for **Docker containers** in pipelines mixing **legacy software** or software of incompatible environments to form an integral data processing pipeline.

+This package attempts to meet scientific observation and data processing requirements, and is inspired by data models of, and designs APIs as compatible as possible with, European Space Agency's Interactive Analysis package of Herschel Common Science System (written in Java, and in Jython for scripting).

 FDI Python packages